 You’ll find Rose in many of the products in our line, but specifically the California Body Oil, which also contains Rose Quartz essence and encourages us to practice loving acceptance towards our bodies.

-Now let’s explore the Phytochemistry of Roses.
+Now, let’s explore the Phytochemistry of Roses.
 Roses contain many of the major nutritional players that are key to skin health.
-They contain many water friendly nutrients as well as oil-friendly nutrients.
-This is why you’ll find them in our Elixirs as well as our Serums and Balms….
-To ensure that we are able to capture as many beneficial phytoconstituents as possible to benefit our skin.
+They contain many water-friendly nutrients as well as oil-friendly nutrients.
+You will find them in our Elixirs as well as our Serums and Balms…. ensuring that we are able to capture as many beneficial phytoconstituents as possible to benefit your skin.

 B Vitamins: Do you often hear talk about Niacin as being an ingredient added to skin care products in order to reduce inflammation, boost hydration levels, and help protect our skin’s barrier?
 Well if you are using Roses in your skin care, then Niacin is present, along with all the other beneficial B’s and their helpful co-factors.

 Vitamin C: Vitamin C and all of its helpful flavonoids are ever present in both Rose petals and Rosehips.
 Vitamin C helps to repair and prevent sun damage.
 However, it is even stronger when it is in its whole plant form because it is more stable alongside its fellow antioxidants.
 Flavonoids also help to metabolize the C after it stabilizes free radicals